Medical Waste Produced in Schools

 Pharmaceutical Waste

-Pharmaceutical waste comes from left over or expired medications.
+Pharmaceutical waste comes from leftover or expired medications.
 Most schools administer medications to students and will need a system to remove waste.
 Prompt removal of pharmaceuticals helps avoid any risk of ingestion or exposure for your students.

 Colleges and universities handle medical waste on a larger scale with on-campus health centers and medical learning programs.